Month by Month

 Sham el-Nessim

-AprilEgypt's ancient spring festival dating back to pharaonic times, celebrated the day after Coptic Easter with picnics, salted fish, and outdoor festivities.
+AprilAncient spring festival dating to pharaonic times, celebrated the Monday after Coptic Easter.
+Egyptians picnic in parks and gardens, eating salted fish and coloured eggs.